-As one method of penetrating the blanket affirmation of the STV which the physical survival of many of its proponents belied, I decided to ask individuals to relate what had happened to them, personally, and what they had seen, in chronological order, since April 17, 1975.
+As one method of penetrating the blanket affirmation of the STV which the physical survival of many of its proponents belied, I decided to ask individuals to relate what had happened to them, personally, and what they had seen, in chronological order, since 17 April 1975.

-This did produce some fearsome stories in conformity with the standard total view, in particular the story of the extended family of one of my close friends, all of whom perished except an elderly woman with several young nieces in KID, and a former teacher, now in his forties, working for the new government in Phnom Penh.
-They represent one of the authentic tragedies - neither exploiters, nor corrupt, nor Lon Nol military, fate placed them all in places where they could not avoid extermination; from the head of the family, a retired official of the highest rank who loyally responded to the revolutionaries' call for cooperation on April 17, through several middlelevel technocrats, and my friend, a teacher, who, crazed with hunger and illness in one of the worst areas of Battambang, wandered into the woods and was shot as a bandit, to several families of prosperous peasants.
+This did produce some fearsome stories in conformity with the standard total view, in particular the story of the extended family of one of my close friends, all of whom perished except an elderly woman with several young nieces in Khao I Dang, and a former teacher, now in his forties, working for the new government in Phnom Penh.
+They represent one of the authentic tragedies-neither exploitative, nor corrupt, nor part of the Lon Nol military, fate placed them all in places where they could not avoid extermination; from the head of the family, a retired official of the highest rank who loyally responded to the revolutionaries' call for cooperation on 17 April, through several middle-level technocrats, and my friend, a teacher, who, crazed with hunger and illness in one of the worst areas of Battambang, wandered into the woods and was shot as a bandit, to several families of prosperous peasants.

-An equally tragic story in personal terms, but instructive for modifications of the STV, is that of Pin Yathay, published as L'Utopie Meurtrière.
-91 He lost all his family, mainly through illness, in one of the worst, if not the worst, district of the whole country; but until the very end the family lived together, compassion was shown by DK cadres at moments of family tragedy, Yathay was several times praised for his work effort, and he was able to carry sufficient cash and other valuables out of Phnom Penh to supplement the family's rations for over two years.
+An equally tragic story in personal terms, but instructive for modifications of the STV, is that of Pin Yathay, published as L'Utopie Meurtière.
+He lost all his family, mainly through illness, in one of the worst, if not the worst, district of the whole country; but until the very end the family lived together, compassion was shown by DK cadres at moments of family tragedy, Yathay was several times praised for his work effort, and he was able to carry sufficient cash and other valuables out of Phnom Penh to supplement the family's rations for over two years.

 Many other stories were in startling contrast to the above.
 I met people who had not known serious hunger, although they may not have eaten as well as in prewar Phnom Penh.
 One woman, a prewar schoolteacher, told me that even under the Communist regime she had been put to work teaching primary classes, something which even many skeptics of the STV would have thought impossible.
-"But," said some listeners to our conversation, "that was in Damban (region) 3 where it was different," and for the first time I heard a specific indication that conditions had varied enormously in different parts of the country.
-92 privileged tasks because of education beyond that of the cadres.
+"But," said some listeners to our conversation, "that was in damban (region) 3 where it was different," and for the first time I heard a specific indication that conditions had varied enormously in different parts of the country.
+92

+Contrary to the statements that all educated people had to hide their literacy to avoid trouble, I found several others who had been given special, privileged tasks because of education beyond that of the cadres.
 For example, a girl who had been a student in the next-to-last year of high school and who in April 1975 had admitted the fact was given a crash course in administering injections and turned into a medical worker for one year, a testimony also relevant for the question of DK destruction of medicine.
 Other such examples were a teacher whose status was known and who was called in from field work every year to prepare the statistical report for the district of Monkolborei, and several persons who were given minor administrative posts where literacy and numeracy were required.